githubutilities/pin-all-tabs/README.md

 * `cd pin-all-tabs && npm install`
 * Visit `chrome://extensions` and enable `Developer mode`
 * Click `Load unpacked extension` and select `app` folder under the local repository that you just clone
-* run `grunt debug` and it will reload the extension when you change file
+* run `grunt debug` and reload `chrome://extensions` then it will reload the extension when you change file

 > Remember to reload the extensions when you change the `manifest.json` file.